elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - For heaven's sake!
-- leave the camp already, goddamnit!
+- leave the camp already, goddammit!
 - are executioners not practicing their ax on the block?
 - do birds of prey not cock the dark rings under their eyes?